Chapter 06: Horticulture in Gardens

 "Yes, that would be perfect."
 Jhun paused, unsure of the etiquette to follow.
 "Thank you for all your help, Talisichke.
 You honor us deeply."

-“Trust an elder.
+"Trust an elder.
 I declare you competent, at the least.
-Please, be as wise and brave as you must, as much as I trust you to be.”
+In fact bring back enough to restock my jar, if you please.
+Be as wise and brave as you must, as much as I trust you to be."

 And maybe it was for the best.
-Oma would have fainted if she knew how rashly her kkoma was diving forward.
-He needed every drop of confidence that could be mustered as he ran to chase his squadmates– he would trust Tals’Hayun’s word for now.
+Oma would have fainted if she saw how rashly her ḱoma was diving forward.
+He needed every drop of confidence that could be mustered as he ran to chase his squadmates—for now, he would lean on Tals'Hayun's word.